How Does Sound Therapy Promote Calmness and Reduce Stress?

 - Can children use it?
 Absolutely, with gentler sounds—great for bedtime routines.

-- What's the difference from music therapy?
+- What's the difference between music therapy?
 Sound therapy focuses on vibrations; music on melodies.

 - Is it safe for everyone?
 Mostly, but check with health pros for conditions.